 intended to be understood, we will amend the question and transparently report this.
 Upon completion of the interview, participants will be thanked and provided with a debrief (see “Materials & Procedures” component on the OSF https://osf.io/w3sfq/?view_only=53487da8f8af4eb79a69784de9bc5c62).
-They will be offered the opportunity to review their anonymised transcripts for the purpose of highlighting any parts that they do not wish to share.
+They will be offered the opportunity to review their pseudonymised transcripts for the purpose of highlighting any parts that they do not wish to share.
 Any such parts will be reported transparently as ‘redacted’.
 Participants will receive a £50 Amazon voucher via email in return for participation.

 Data Analysis